pieterberg/Smartie-Sorter/design.md

 ### 2.2.
 Arcade game buttons

-The Smartie Sorter uses three Sanwa arcade game buttons to control the sorting process: one light-blue arcade game button to control the lighting, and two white arcade game buttons to control the start and stop of the colour sorting process.
-The colour scheme used to represent the Sanwa arcade game buttons is presented in Figure 4.
+The Smartie Sorter 3000 uses three Sanwa arcade game buttons to control the sorting process.The light-blue arcade game button on the left controls the lighting of the Smartie sorter, while the two white arcade game buttons are used to control the sorting process.
+When the left white arcade game button is pressed, the sorting process starts, and when the right white arcade game button is pressed, the sorting process stops.
+The colour scheme used to represent the Sanwa arcade game buttons is presented in Figure 3.

 <img src="https://github.com/pieterberg/Smartie-Sorter/blob/main/documentation/design/colour_scheme/button_colours.png" alt="Button colour scheme" width="70%">

-Figure 4: The Sanwa arcade game buttons' colour scheme
+Figure 3: The Sanwa arcade game buttons' colour scheme

 The hex codes used to represent the blue and white Sanwa arcade game buttons are provided in Table 2.